2010 24 Hours of Le Mans: Post-race

 The post-race podium ceremony featuring the top three overall finishers.

 The top three teams in each class collected trophies on the podium and appeared in the press conference.
 Dumas felt that despite some of the French press's predictions to the contrary, he believed he could win, adding: "We knew we had reliability, and that was very important I think – and we had no problems on the car.
 It just kept running and running without any mistakes."
 Bernhard commented, "We talked about it, among the three of us, about how it would feel just to stand on the podium with the whole crowd on the bottom cheering and then a couple of days later we achieved that."
 Rockenfeller expressed delight at having achieved his objective of winning at Le Mans, "I managed to win, with Timo (Bernhard) and Romain (Dumas).
 Thank you to everyone.
 My thanks to Audi, to the Joest team, our crew.
 Great!"
 Audi technical director Ralf Jüttner heralded the winning-Audi's distance record as reliability not becoming a factor, saying, "It's all about who is fast and who is slower."

 Kristensen did not believe Priaulx had seen his approaching car, saying, "It's Le Mans, so you should always expect the unexpected – and in a way I guess you could say I didn't expect that enough, but when there's a BMW driving with three very good and professional drivers, I would expect them to see me and not change the racing line when I'm coming [behind] with a lot more speed."
 He later said that he had forgiven Priaulx, "At the time it was very frustrating, but when you look at the whole picture it is not so bad.
 We have finished on the podium.
 It's part of the way things work at this race."
 Priaulx admitted he was disappointed to have been a contributing factor in the accident, commenting, "It wasn't like a last minute thing that I decided to go left, but he had committed.
 People have told me I am not, but my gut feeling is that I am responsible, but sometimes I am very hard on myself."
+McNish said he did not expect Kristensen's collision to be the factor in the overall win.